-58. The Arabs do not have to rely entirely on the free issuance of arms to their police forces by the British authorities.
-A fruitful source of arms is provided through desertions of Arab members of security forces with their weapon.
-According to information at the disposal of the Jewish Agency, about 375 Arabs have deserted from the Palestine police and 75 from the Transjordan Frontier Force, taking with them approximately the following quantity of arms and equipment: 550 rifles, several Bren guns, 40 other automatic weapons, 10 pistols, and over 12,000 rounds of ammunition.
-These desertions are still continuing, and the Mandatory Administration is scoring no notable success in preventing its arms from disappearing into the armouries of Arab aggression.
-In December, a complete police armory was stolen by Arabs at Ramleh, containing 400 rifles and a large quantity of ammunition.
-The raid was executed with the help of Arab policemen.

-59. As if all this arms traffic was not sufficient, the arms reserves available for Arab aggression are increased by the direct supply of military equipment to Arab States on the part of the Mandatory Power, under the terms of treaties and in fulfillment of contractual obligations.

-60. The resolve of the Arab States to provide arms, for an Arab revolt against Partition is clearly on record.
-Yet under the terms of a new treaty signed between the United Kingdom Government and the Government of Iraq on January 15, 1948, Great Britain re-affirmed its readiness to supply Iraq with arms.
-By Article 8 of the Annexure of that treaty "His Brittanic Majesty undertakes to grant whenever they may be required by His Majesty, the King of Iraq, all possible facilities in the following matters...provision for the forces of His Majesty, the King of Iraqi of arms, ammunition, ships, and airplanes of modern pattern such as are in current use by the forces of His Brittanic Majesty on a priority which having regard to the relative needs of each force shall treat both forces equally".
-It is estimated that as recently as during September and October, 1947, Iraq purchased from the United Kingdom Government 130 armored vehicles, some 90 airplanes, about 2,500 individual arms and over 2,000 non-armored vehicles.
-A statement of a British Foreign Office spokesman on January 13, 1948, indicated that there is no intention of changing these arrangements in the light of the new situation created by the determination of Arab Governments to use armed forces against the General Assembly's resolution.
+- 58. The Arabs do not have to rely entirely on the free issuance of arms to their police forces by the British authorities.
+A fruitful source of arms is provided through desertions of Arab members of security forces with their weapons.
+According to information at the disposal of the Jevish Agency, about 375 Arabs have deserted from the Palestine police and 75 from the Transjordan Frontier Force, taking with them approximately the following quantity of arms and equipment: 550 rifles, several Bren guns, 40 other automatic weapons, 10 pistols, and over 12,000 rounds of ammunition.
+These desertions are still continuing, and the Handatory Administration is scoring no notable success in preventing its arms from disappearing into the armouries of Arab aggression.
+In December, a complete police armory was stolen by Arabs at Ramleh, containing 400 rifles and a large quantity of ammunition. - 59.
+As if all this arms traffic was not sufficient, the arms reserves available for Arab aggression are increased by the direct supply of military equipment to Arab States on the part of the Mandatory Power, under the terms of treaties and in fulfillment of contractual obligations. - 60.
+The resolve of the Arab States to provide arms for an Arab revolt against Partition is clearly on record.
+Yet under the terms of a new treaty signed between the United Kingdom Covernment and the Government of Iraq on January 15, 1948, Great Britain re-affirmed its readiness to supply Iraq with arms.
+By Brittanic Article 8 of the Annexure of that treaty "His/Majesty undertakes to grant whenever they may be required by His Majesty, the King of Iraq, all possible facilities in the following matters...provision for the forces of His Majesty, the King of Iraq, of arms, ammunition, ships, and airplanes of modern pattern such as are in current use by the forces of His Brittanic Majesty on a priority which having regard to the relative needs of each force shall treat both forces equally".
+It is estimated that as recently as during September and October, 1947, Iraq purchased from the United Kingdom Covernment 130 armored vehicles, some 90 airplanes, about 2,500 individual arms and over 2,000 nonarmored vehicles.
+A statement of a British Foreign Office spokesman on January 13, 1948, indicated that there is no intention of changing these arrangements in the light of the new situation created by the determination of Arab Covernments to use armed forces against the General Assembly's resolution.
 The spokesman justified British policy in this regard by invoking the validity of treaty obligations.
-This justification, however, fails to take account of Article 103 of the United Nations Under the present Charter and their obligations under any other international agreement, their obligations under the prevail."
+This justification, however, fails to take account of Article 103 of the United Nations Charter which reads: "In the event of a conflict between the obligations of the Members of the United Hations under the present Charter and their obligations under any other international agreement, their obligations under the present charter shall prevail."
 The obligations under the Charter are partly defined in Articles 1 and 2 relating to "effective collective measures for the prevention and removal of threats to the peace and for the suppression of acts of aggression and other breaches of the peace".
-There is a further over-riding provision already quoted, viz: all Members shall give the United Nations every assistance in any action it takes in accordance with the p
+There is a further over-riding provision already quoted, viz: "all Members shall give the United Mations every assistance in any action it takes in accordance with the present Charter".
+(Article 2, Para.V).